NotHGM/UniPlateTracker/README.md

 # UniPlateTracker

+> [!CAUTION]
+> THIS IS A DEVEOLPMENT BRANCH FEATURES MAY NOT BE WORKING SO PLEASE MAKE SURE YOU ONLY DOWNLOAD THE MAIN BRANCH!

 ## Overview
 The UniPlateTracker is a web application for monitoring and displaying information about license plates captured by a UniFi Protect camera with AI license plate detection.
 It processes license plate data, interacts with the DVLA API for vehicle details, and presents the information in a user-friendly interface.
 The system supports filtering, searching, and real-time data updates.